brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 Severity loss modeling involves a delicate balance.
 Lighter-tailed models underrepresent large losses, while heavier-tailed models often introduce complications such as the possibility of infinite moments, rendering important actuarial quantities (TVAR, LEV, aggregate loss moments) mathematically undefined.

 Tempered stable distributions offer a solution by exponentially dampening the tails of a stable distribution, allowing for heavy-tail flexibility while restoring finite moments of all orders.
+Specifically for positive-valued loss data, we can utilize the positively-skewed tempered stable subordinator distribution.

-Their use is not without complications.
 They do not generally possess closed-form distributions or density functions, however their infinite divisibility yields a closed-form cumulant function (log characteristic function) as a result of the Lévy–Khintchine theorem.

-$$ \varphi(z) $$
+$$ \varphi(z) = \delta \int_{0}_{infinity} \left(\exp{izx}-1\right)  $$

 ---